 How does it work

 Mysore classes have flexibile starting and finishing times within a fixed timeslot.
-Students typically arrive any time between 5 pm and 5.45 pm for the afternoon classes and finish once they have practised the postures they've been given.
+Students typically arrive any time between 5.45 am and 6.15 am for the weekday morning classes and finish once they have practised the postures they've been given.

 Morning Mysore classes will be cancelled on moon days (full & new moon), which are traditional rest days.